Frederick Wheeler: Life and career

+During his time working in Streatham, Wheeler lived at 'Eversley’ (No. 9 Rydal Road) n the Woodlands Estate west of the Mitcham Lane, a housing development which he designed himself for the local building firm of Hill Brothers.
+While at Rydal Road he also designed the local Methodist Church in partnership with the architect Edward Speed.
+At the time of its construction it possessed the widest barrell vaulted ceiling in Britain and it is now listed at Grade II.

-In 1891 Wheeler lived with his wife Elizabeth (born in Dublin) at 21 Carfax, Horsham, and in 1897 he designed the Westminster bank in the town's main square – one of his many commissions for this bank.
+By 1891 Wheeler had moved with his wife Elizabeth (born in Dublin) to 21 Carfax, Horsham where, in 1897, he designed the Westminster bank in the town's main square.
+Over the next decade Wheeler would become a prolific architect of High Street Banks in Sussex towns including prominent surviving buildings in Chichester, Bognor Regis, Littlehampton and Pulborough.
+Wheeler worked largely in a free and exuberant Queen Anne style during this period.

+By 1895 Wheeler's office was at 22 Chancery Lane, London but he had also been present in Horsham since 1891 at the latest.
+Most of his major works during this period are in London, although he continued to design banks, houses and a community centre and library at Cowfold in Sussex.
+During this period Wheeler was also commissioned to design and build St James's church at Littlehampton in Sussex although it never reached the final state of Wheeler's projected plans.
+By 1899 Wheeler had entered into partnership with Percy Dean Lodge (who may have worked at Horsham only).
+From 1903, when this partnership was dissolved, until 1907 he was alone and then from 1907 to 1921 C R B Godman joined him and also his son, C W F Wheeler.
+Father and son remained partners after 1921 in London only.

 Major works

-Wheeler's best known work is St Paul's Studios on Talgarth Road, London, W14 in 1890 which have much in common with the hundreds of other domestic studios constructed towards the end of the 19th century.
+Wheeler's best known work is probably St Paul's Studios on Talgarth Road, London, W14, dating from 1890.
 St Paul's studios were built by Wheeler for James Fairless, a fine-art publisher, to house bachelor artists.
-Wheeler had previously built a similar house on the same street, at number 151, for Sir Coutts Lindsay, founder of the Grosvenor Gallery, which was the main showroom for artists of the aesthetic movement such as Whistler.
+Wheeler had previously built a similar private house on the same street, at number 151, for Sir Coutts Lindsay, founder of the Grosvenor Gallery, which was the main showroom for artists of the aesthetic movement such as Whistler.
 Sir Edward Burne-Jones painted his last canvas there, and his son, also a painter, lived there for many years.
 The spaces for art and life at St Paul's Studios comprised three rooms on the ground floor, a studio 30 feet long and 22 ft wide (30 x) with a 20 ft ceiling on the top floor, and a basement flat (which was originally for the housekeeper).

+The price of £220,000 was mentioned in a 1993 article on artists' studios in London.

 In 2003, one of these studios was on the market at £1,100,000 – one thousand times the cost of its original construction.
 In 2007, another was on the market for £1,200,000.

-£220,000 in 1993 article on artists' studios in London

-In 1895 his office was at 22 Chancery Lane, London but he had also been present in Horsham since 1891 at the latest.
-Most of his work is in London, although he also designed banks, a community centre and library at Cowfold in Sussex and St James's church at Littlehampton.
-In 1899 (KD) his partner was Percy Dean Lodge (who may have worked at Horsham only).
-From 1903, when this partnership was dissolved, until 1907 he was alone and then from 1907 to 1921 C R B Godman joined him and also his son, C W F Wheeler.
-Father and son remained partners after 1921 in London only.